hestonhamilton/mcp-shell-aliases/docs/CONFIGURATION.md

 }
 ```

-Your application would then receive a request from the model to call this function, and you would make a request to the `mcp-bash-aliases` server (running in HTTP mode) and return the output to the model.
+Your application would then receive a request from the model to call this function, and you would make a request to the `mcp-shell-aliases` server (running in HTTP mode) and return the output to the model.

 ### Anthropic Claude

 Claude supports the Model Context Protocol (MCP) directly.
-If you are using a Claude client that supports MCP (like some versions of Claude Desktop), you can configure it to connect to your `mcp-bash-aliases` server.
+If you are using a Claude client that supports MCP (like some versions of Claude Desktop), you can configure it to connect to your `mcp-shell-aliases` server.

 Look for a setting in your Claude client to add a custom MCP server.
 You will need to provide the URL of your server, for example: `http://127.0.0.1:3921/mcp`.

-Once configured, Claude will be able to see and use the bash aliases you have exposed.
+Once configured, Claude will be able to see and use the shell aliases you have exposed.